abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 result of some condition that came into being.
 Whatever habitual reactions we may have, they have been conditioned into us.
 They’re all due to past causes.
-And just like snow will melt given a certain temperature, when the conditions change for us, our reactions may can change.
+And just like snow will melt given a certain temperature, when the conditions change for us, our reactions may change as well.

 I used to be bothered by a couple of people in the community, the way they habitually reacted in certain situations.
 Then one day it hit me